aleksandershmelev/hello-word/README.md

 # hello-word

-Hi Humas
+Hi Alexsander

 Hubot here.
-I like Nod.js and Cofeescript (thats what I nade of!)
+I like Nod.
 I had tacos on the moonand find then far superior to Earth tacos